 Teach your students about simple and compound machines through toys and tools.
 In this immersive program students travel back in time to Colonial Virginia to learn about how force, motion, and energy were used 300 years ago.
 From playing with the hoop and stick to the buzzsaw, students experiment with everyday toys and tools that enhanced colonial life.
 Students will be asked to draw comparisons to the toys and tools of today as they study simple machines and experiment with motion.

 Social Studies SOLs: VS.1, VS.4

 The Virginia Beach History Museums are excited to offer teacher resources in the form of traveling trunks.
 Traveling trunks come complete with reproduction artifacts, lesson plans, and activities your students will enjoy.
 Schedule a time to pick up a traveling trunk today.

-NEW!
 Growing Up Colonial: Life in Early Virginia

 Use this traveling trunk to guide your students to make connections between the past and the present by analyzing artifacts, gathering evidence through hands-on lessons, and participating in class discussions.
 Discover how colonial life was different from life today, learn how resources shaped daily life, and explore the difficulties of life in colonial Virginia.